Contact:

 Breakthrough

 A breakthrough refers to the deliberate creation of an opening in concrete, masonry, natural stone, or steel structures.
 Whether wall openings, ceiling openings, or openings for doors, windows, shafts, or technical installations – execution requires careful planning, a suitable method, and precise tools.
 In practice, non-explosive methods and hydraulic technology are preferred to minimize vibrations, ensure edge quality, and protect adjacent components.
 Especially in concrete demolition and special deconstruction as well as in rock demolition and tunnel construction, controlled splitting and cutting methods have proven effective.
 Tools such as concrete demolition shears and stone and concrete splitters are frequently used, supported by hydraulic power packs.
+In many specifications, the term also covers precise penetrations and cut-outs for utilities where dimensional stability and low emissions are critical.

-Definition: What is meant by a breakthrough
+Definition: What is meant by a breakthrough?

 A breakthrough is understood as the controlled removal of material to create a new opening in an existing component or rock.
 The term covers different construction methods and materials: reinforced concrete, masonry, natural stone, or steel.
 Typical objectives include creating door and window openings, penetrations for utilities, ventilation, cable trays, elevator shafts, and enlarging existing openings.
 In contrast to large-area demolition, the focus in a breakthrough is on dimensional accuracy, protection of adjacent components, limited emissions (noise, dust, vibration), and preserving the residual load-bearing capacity of the remaining structure.
+Depending on the application, the result must be ready for subsequent trades, for example with defined edge roughness for bonding, corrosion-protection-compliant steel cuts, or clearances for fire protection systems.

 Methods and tools for precise breakthroughs

 The choice of method depends on the material, component thickness, degree of reinforcement, accessibility, and requirements for vibration and noise control.
 In practice, hydraulic and non-explosive methods have proven effective because they are controllable, efficient, and gentle on materials.
+Frequently, methods are combined in a planned sequence, for example pre-cutting or core drilling to define boundaries, followed by splitting and shear work to release material sections.

 Non-explosive splitting technique in concrete and natural stone

 Stone and concrete splitters as well as stone splitting cylinders generate controlled splitting forces in the borehole.
 After drilling, the cylinders are inserted and pressurized hydraulically.
 In this way, components can be released in defined blocks – ideal for large-format wall and ceiling openings with high edge quality.
 Power is supplied by hydraulic power packs, which provide constant pressure.
 Advantages include low vibration, reduced noise levels, and a very controlled crack pattern, which is particularly relevant in special demolition, during building gutting and cutting, and in natural stone extraction.
+Borehole diameter, pitch, and direction of force must be matched to the structure and any detected reinforcement to guide the crack and achieve repeatable results.

 Concrete demolition shears for near-edge openings and demolition edges

 Concrete demolition shears are frequently used to break components near edges, define edges, or enlarge openings step by step.
 They grip the material and crush it in a controlled manner; the resulting pieces are easy to handle.
 In concrete demolition and special demolition, slab or wall areas can thus be removed in sections before the final opening is produced.
 In combination with pilot boreholes or separation cuts, dimensional accuracy can be precisely controlled.
+The technique offers low-dust, low-vibration removal, benefiting sensitive environments and adjacent operations.

 Combination shears and multi cutters for mixed structural systems

 Combination shears and multi cutters are suitable when concrete, masonry, and metallic inserts (e.g., sections, beams) need to be separated in a single operation.
 For breakthroughs in areas with embedded parts or on façade constructions, they enable flexible work steps from dismantling to exposing the opening.
+Where different materials meet, interchangeable jaw geometries and careful sequencing help maintain edge quality and reduce rework.

 Separating reinforcement and steel

 For cleanly cutting reinforcement steel, sections, or embedded parts, steel shears are used.
 They ensure a clear separation of concrete and steel, which facilitates disposal and recycling.
 For steel-intensive components, the sequence “release concrete – cut steel” can improve occupational safety and process reliability.
+Where ignition sources must be minimized, cold-cutting approaches provide a suitable alternative to thermal cutting.

 Openings in tanks and special structures

 For special tasks – such as the safe opening of tanks or steel vessels – tank cutters are used.
 In special operations, it is important to select a suitable method that minimizes spark generation, ignition sources, and emissions, where required.
 The approach depends on the substances in the vessel, access conditions, and safety requirements.
+Typical measures include gas measurements, hot-work permits, inerting where necessary, and a defined extraction concept for released sections.

 Planning, structural analysis and permits at a glance

 Every breakthrough intervenes in the existing structure.
 Therefore, sound planning and verification of the structural effects are essential.
 The goal is to maintain the load paths of the building and avoid cracking or settlement.
 Depending on the project, permits or notifications may be required.
 Procedures and responsibilities are governed by applicable standards and regulations; individual checks are carried out by the competent specialist bodies.
+Digital as-built data and scans can increase planning reliability and reduce on-site surprises.

 Preliminary investigation and existing-conditions survey